 Whenever I hear educators ask for examples of effective family engagement, I have to chuckle.
-Not because this is a laughing matter — family engagement in schools is an essential part of nurturing a student’s academic development and building positive learning environments.
-I chuckle at this question because it is both common yet incredibly nuanced.
-Family engagement comes in so many different forms, each unique to the school community in which they are practiced.
+Not because this is a laughing matter — family engagement in schools is essential and yields positive student outcomes like improved attendance, higher grades, and even better student behavior.
+I chuckle because the question is both common yet incredibly nuanced.
+Family engagement comes in so many different forms, each unique to the school and its community members.

-For some schools, family and community engagement looks like learning stations at a Back-To-School night, where parents learn how to navigate their school’s digital portal, as well as discover local resources that can help meet their basic needs.
-In other communities, parent engagement efforts come to life as a series of town hall meetings hosted by school staff in which families can share their concerns about school climate, academic goals, social-emotional learning, and other important topics.
+For some schools, engagement looks like learning stations at a Back-To-School night, where parents discover local resources that can help meet their basic needs.
+In other communities, educations meet families where they are in the community through a series of town hall meetings, so families can share their concerns about school climate, academic goals, social-emotional learning, and other important topics.

 Rebecca Honig of ParentPowered and Jessica Webster of the Mid-Atlantic Equity Consortium recently offered a powerful webinar unpacking how educators can boost the effectiveness of family engagement efforts.
 When asked how they defined ‘family engagement’, their response was simple.